bndtools/bnd/docs/_chapters/300-launching.md

 ### Exporting an older Java 8 compatible launcher

-There are where you are working with a recent 7.x release of bnd / bndtools but you want to export an executable .jar which contains e.g. the launcher of bnd 6.4.1 which is compatible with JDK-8 (because newer 7.x bnd and launcher requires JDK-17 minimum).
+There are cases where you are working with a recent 7.x release of bnd / bndtools but you want to export an executable .jar which contains e.g. the launcher of bnd 6.4.1 which is compatible with JDK-8 (because newer 7.x bnd and launcher requires JDK-17 minimum).
 In this you can do the following:

 1. Place `biz.aQute.bnd:biz.aQute.launcher:6.4.1` in one of your repositories